Template Syntax

 <span [hidden]="isUnchanged">changedspan>

-An expression may also refer to properties of the template's context such as a template input variable (let hero
+An expression may also refer to properties of the template's context such as a template input variable (let hero) or a template reference variable (#heroInput).

 #heroInput> {{heroInput.value}}